• Skip to main content

 Although Casio’s positioning of the new G-Shock Rangeman GW-9400 as a “survival” tool is a little bit too far-fetched, the gadget still deserves a certain degree of attention.
 Sporting a long list of useful functions that millions of fans are already familiar with, the Rangeman also sports their famous Triple Sensor system that makes it especially useful for hikers, forest tourists, and, perhaps, even soldiers and other professionals who need a reliable and durable tactical watch.

 The Triple Sensor is, right, a combination of three sensors that allows the watch to be used as a fairly accurate compass, barometer, and even a thermometer.
 The sensors are operated with a single pusher conveniently located at 3 hours and protected with an oversized “bumper”.
-To make using the watch even more comfortable, each sensor mode is assigned with its unique notification sound: a nice thing in a situation when you either can’t use the timekeeper’s LED backlight or just can’t take your eyes off-road.
+To make using the watch even more comfortable, each sensor mode is assigned its unique notification sound: a nice thing in a situation when you either can’t use the timekeeper’s LED backlight or just can’t take your eyes off-road.

 While the watch is not terribly elegant, it doesn’t look terrible, too.
 Its LCD dial, although overflowing with data, is legible enough to easily get its main readings: the screen is divided into four main sections and, once you get used to them, everything gets easy.
-Its full auto LED backlighting with afterglow time adjustable within 1.5-3.0 seconds range also helps a great deal when visibility conditions are far from ideal.
+Its full auto LED backlighting with afterglow time adjustable within the 1.5-3.0 seconds range also helps a great deal when visibility conditions are far from ideal.

 What I don’t like about this model is that Casio still uses SSD-style digits on the display.
 As companies like Garmin, Samsung, Polar, and a number of other makers of “Smart Watches” show us, there are no technical difficulties in employing high-resolution graphics in data representation.